olibatstone/11ty-portfolio/src/selected-work/unlocking-gifting-revenue/index.md

 ### Identified gifter and receiver needs that blocked purchase

 - To understand how access works via QR in the Candide iOS and Android app, I spoke to 10 visitors at The Newt in Somerset gate about their entry experience.
-I noticed first-time anxiety of using QR passes in older individuals and connectivity issues due to patchy mobile data coverage.
+I noticed first-time anxiety of using QR passes in older individuals (20% of garden visitors are 65+) and connectivity issues due to patchy mobile data coverage.
 - To learn about the needs of likely gifters and receivers, I interviewed 5 who'd gifted and 5 who'd received a membership or subscription within 2 years via userinterviews.com.
 To recruit quickly, the gift could be in a range of attractions, not just public gardens.
 I asked about their experience of buying, receiving and using, prompting for details such as cost considerations, delivery method, date and more.
 - Key themes across gifters and receivers included value for money as the top driver, concern that older receivers would struggle to use a digital gift, a preference for something physical, and the risk of gifting to someone who already has a membership.